ryantd42/NY-Legislative-Git/2023/S7781A-2023/bill.md

   December 1, 2023
   ___________

- Introduced  by Sen. HARCKHAM -- read twice and ordered printed, and when printed to be committed to the Committee on Rules
+ Introduced by Sens.
+HARCKHAM, JACKSON, ROLISON -- read twice and ordered printed, and when printed to be committed to the Committee on Rules -- recommitted to the Committee on Crime Victims, Crime and Correction in accordance  with Senate Rule 6, sec.
+8 -- reported favorably from said committee, ordered to first and second  report,  ordered  to  a  third reading,  amended  and  ordered  reprinted, retaining its place in the order of third reading

  AN ACT to amend the correction law, in relation to establishing an annu- al heat mitigation plan; and directing the extreme  heat  action  plan